Sergei Pugachev: Business career

 Pugachev was an entrepreneur in the late 1980s.
 On 26 May 1986, he was sentenced to three years' imprisonment for fraud with confiscation of property and compulsory labor.
 He served his sentence at the construction sites of the Yaroslavl region.
-Between 1983 and 1991, Pugachev did not work in the Krasnogvardeysky branch of Stroibank of the USSR, as stated in his employment record book, since at the time he was imprisoned in Kresty Prison.
+Between 1983 and 1991, Pugachev did not work in the Krasnogvardeysky branch of the Construction Bank of the USSR, as stated in his employment record book, since at the time he was imprisoned in Kresty Prison.

 Pugachev borrowed 5500 roubles from his colleague Egorov, promising to buy a new car.
 According to Pugachev, his father had the opportunity to buy the car.
 Egorov saw neither the car, nor the money.
 The day after the sentence was pronounced, Egorov was attacked by unidentified persons.

 In 1991, Pugachev established one of the first cooperative banks in the USSR, the Northern Commercial Bank.
 In 1993, he sold his share.
 In 1992, he and Sergey Veremeenko organised the International Industrial Bank.
 At the end of the 1990s, he acquired Yenisei Industrial Company, holding an exploration licence for the region of the Ulug-Khemsky District in Southern Siberia.
 In the process of exploration and experimental production, the largest coking coal deposit in the world was developed.
 In 2000, Yenisei obtained a licence for exploration and production of coal at the Elegest deposit.
 The investment commission of the Russian Federation financed infrastructure for this project in the amount of 1.5 billion dollars, a record investment in the development of a private company.

 At the end of the 1990s, he invested in the largest shipbuilding complex in Europe at the St. Petersburg shipbuilding base of Baltiyskiy Zavod and Severnaya Verf and in 60 engineering companies.

 At the start of the 2000s, he consolidated under the management of the United Industrial Corporation.
 According to independent estimates for 2008–2010, the total value was more than US$12 billion.

 In 2004, his company signed an investment agreement for an ambitious project for reconstruction and development of the Middle Trading Rows in Red Square.

 From 2010 to 2014, Pugachev's Russian assets were successively expropriated, after which he was subject to political persecution.
 In 2011, at his request, criminal proceedings were instituted in France concerning extortion and threats from the senior staff of DIA.
 In 2012, he notified Russian authorities about the preparation of the claim in the International tribunal in The Hague.
 In December 2013, the Russian government filed a claim about Pugachev's accountability for subsidiary responsibility in the Moscow Court of Arbitration.